 A supporter may choose a partial sponsorship of $35 a month where they co-sponsor a girl with other sponsors or a full sponsorship of $70 a month.
 This money goes towards covering the cost of education, food, teachers’ salaries and all the others expenses needed for the school to function.
 New sponsors receive pictures of their sponsor students, short bios of their stories, letters and artwork.
 They are then able to begin communicating with their girls through letters and e-mail.

 Make the choice today to change a child’s life forever!
 (Add form on page where users can enter their information and after submitting, an e-mail will be sent to firstname.lastname@example.org)

 There are many ways to get involved in IMA’s missions.
 Besides sponsorship (link to sponsorship), IMA is reliant upon the dedication of volunteers. (link to volunteer page or below info).

 IMA couldn’t function without its dedicated staff of volunteers.
 Directors meet monthly to keep IMA running smoothly and efficiently.
 Each director works with volunteers who have the time and talents to help run IMA’s U.S. operations.
 We are currently in need of the following positions:

 Join IMA’s dedicated team of volunteers (link to my email email@example.com)

 Ever wanted to travel to a foreign country, put aside your comforts and volunteer for a great cause?
-IMA hosts service trips throughout the year of teams who have a heart and passion for girl’s education in Guatemala.
+IMA hosts service trips throughout the year for teams or individuals who have a heart and passion for girl’s education in Guatemala.
 From optometrists to handymen, teachers to artists everyone has a unique talent that can be used at IMA.
 Projects are designed in a collaborative effort between IMA staff and volunteers to meet the current needs of IMA’s school.
 For more information email Sandy Le at firstname.lastname@example.org

 How do I make a donation?